endurance and conditioning with a heavy bag

 But is it that simple?

 Martial fitness requires consistent self audits to ensure that you are actively living what you are promoting, that is to say you should have functional strength and endurance and the absolute discipline to maintain it.
-It is usually pretty clear who is engaged in martial art for function and who simply likes to stay comfortable and sling it on the side…and as always, don’t feed the trolls…just train.

 Keep in mind that the type of heavy bag that you use will affect the situation at hand.
 Be aware of what you are looking to accomplish and train accordingly.
-I advise that you follow the appropriate progressions for contact conditioning just as you would for everything—slow, steady, daily focus with a mindful coach.
+I advise that you follow the appropriate progressions for contact conditioning just as you would for everything—slow, steady, daily focus.
 Keep in mind that you do not want to get into the habit of pulling your power…this would not be beneficial to your goal as a functional well rounded martial artist.
 Find your threshold and build from there…do not just assume injuries are to be expected.
 Just remember that Intelligent training will minimize injuries…not completely avoid them.
 However, If you are not fully aware of yourself and your equipment, well, YOU may get hit by the bag and this can set you back if you are not ready for it.